 These are just some tips that can make adult age men attractive, not just old men.
 This is my Unfiltered category and I’m telling it like it is, some will like it, some won’t, but that’s what makes me, me, if you care to know.
 I’m not in the U.S. Army any more where I have to obey orders, like what I write on my blog, so I’m sure I’ll upset and surprise a few.
 Though there is one thing I’d like for everyone not to forget, the men and women in the armed forces, serving this great nation that allow us to exercise our freedom of speech and dance to songs we love.
 So please thank them and don’t forget, they, their families and friends, constantly sacrifice there own intimacy in life as they perform their duties patriotically.
 God Bless them all!
 Rolando

-LensDiaries.com (Lens Diaries™) is a hybrid photoblog composed of a photography blog and a photography social community.
+Welcome to LensDiaries.com (Lens Diaries™), a hybrid photography blog with social flair.
 The photoblog provides photo tips, photo tutorials and photo diaries by professional photographer, author, writer, speaker and social media consultant, Rolando Gomez.
-There is even a photography book section.

-The social photography community provides members photo albums, photography forums, social networking and more.
-Lens Diaries™ is open to all levels of photographers, beginners to advanced, including wedding photography, portrait photography, people photography, baby photography, sports photography, nature photography, iphoneography, landscape photography, studio photography, underwater photography, etc.
+Lens Diaries™ is open to all levels of photographers, beginners to advanced, including fine art photography, fashion photography, wedding photography, portrait photography, people photography, baby photography, sports photography, nature photography, iphoneography, landscape photography, studio photography, underwater photography, etc.

 Our primary photography focus is digital photography and digital cameras.
 From iPhones to Canon’s and Nikon’s, you can count on us!